10 awesome tips for developing user friendly apps

 This might be an obvious one, but too often we see it being skipped out by app developers due to lack of time and impatience: you need to get people to test your app before going live.
 These cannot be folks who had been in any way involved in the process of designing or developing of your product.
 What will you be testing?
 How they are navigating your app, whether it’s intuitive enough and doesn’t cause them frustration.
 One way to test and collect feedback is MVP development process.

 Once the beta testing stage is completed, you can collect the feedback and introduce any necessary changes before you launch your app.
+Social media is an amazing place to ask uninvolved people about constructive opinions on what can be improved and what would they expect.

 Tip #3: Make sure onboarding is (super) easy